 That button opens a menu with lots of options for controlling your event:

 From the Manage Event menu, you can adjust event settings, make event-wide announcements, add users to be admins in your event, invite others to your event, edit the details of your event and add critical information--like the schedule and topics--to the left menu bar for all participants to see.

 In the upper left corner, you'll find controls for Chat and Systems Check and you can view status of those attending your event and the status of their technology by clicking on the "View Attendees" button.

 To invite others to your tournament, you simply share the Event Invitation Link available by clicking the "Manage Event" button and selecting the "Invite others to your event" menu.

 The Event Invitation Link should be shared only with Organization Managers (i.e.: coaches, directors, club presidents, etc.), not Participants (i.e.; students, competitors, judges).
-Once Organization Managers should go to the link in their browser, and accept the invitation on behalf of their Organization, all members of their organization will have access to that event via their homepage.
+Once Organization Managers should go to the link in their browser, and accept the invitation on behalf of their Organization.
+All members of their Organization will have access to that event via their Organization page.